Updated February 2018

 The reason we were so shocked is because there is no menu or price list.
 Instead, the server tells you what they have each evening.
 As a customer, it can be embarrassing to have to ask the price of everything until you find the option most suited to your budget.
 Therefore, they really need to get a chalkboard up every night with a list of the dishes AND the prices so people know exactly how much they going to pay for a plate and don't face an evening of washing the dishes.

 Had you asked us a year ago whether $25 a night per person was ever good value for money in certain parts of Latin America, we almost certainly would have said no. However, our opinions have changed somewhat given what else we have seen on offer in Ecuador for around the same price.

 Of course, if you're on a very strict backpacking budget and have factored in the eating costs, Playa Escondida may be well out of your price range (unless camping).
 But, for those on a shorter trip, with a little extra cash, wanting an 'eco-lodge experience' or an extremely peaceful beach spot, we honestly believe that this little hideaway provides pretty good value for money for what is a unique setting.

-Those in search of nature, tranquility and a bit of R&R will absolutely love it here.
+Those in search of nature, tranquillity and a bit of R&R will absolutely love it here.

 Although being slap bang in the middle of nature was a positive for us, others may not enjoy it so much.
-If you have a real strong aversion to insects being in your personal space, you may have some issues at night here.
+If you have a real strong aversion to insects being in your personal space, you may have some issues at night here (we definitely recommend investing in a good repellent - we use this one.
 Also, if you are a person who needs 24-hour hustle and bustle or a certain standard of luxury, then this may not be to your taste.

 As there is no shop on site, it makes sense to come prepared with your own snacks!
 Also, if you don't fancy hitch-hiking, try to find out from staff at what time buses pass by the night before you check-out.